Fairhaven (film)

 Fairhaven is a 2012 American comedy film written and directed by Tom O'Brien.
 The film stars Sarah Paulson, Chris Messina, Rich Sommer, Alexie Gilmore, Natalie Gold and Maryann Plunkett.
 The film was released on January 11, 2013, by Starz Digital.

+Plot

+A man returns to his Massachusetts coastal hometown for the funeral of his father and a reconnection with two old friends.